Environment Variables

 script: node test.js

-# Export variables from test.js as environment variables
+# Export variables output by test.js as environment variables

 exports: